-DHP as part of Statkraft group has clear, detailed procedures for the handling of risks related to third parties.
-This includes a policy for background checks, contract clauses and monitoring conducted for high risk contracts.
-All high-risk business partners (including all agents) are checked by the Compliance Unit.
-The integrity reviews conducted include assessments of the ownership structure (incl. beneficial owners), of connections to politically exposed persons and reputational risks associated with the counterparty.
+DHP as part of Statkraft group has clear, detailed procedures for handling risks related to third parties.
+This includes a policy for background checks, contract clauses and monitoring conducted for high-risk contracts.
+All high-risk business partners (including all agents) are reviewed by the Compliance Unit.
+The integrity reviews include assessments of the ownership structure (incl. beneficial owners), connections to politically exposed persons and reputational risks associated with the counterparty.
+Work has been carried out to further combine integrity review requirements into the procurement process and training.